 Best Time for Annapurna Circuit Trek with Nar Phu and Tilicho

-Spring is the ideal time for this trek, offering clear skies, warm days, and vibrant landscapes.
+- Spring (March to May): Spring is the ideal time for this trek, offering clear skies, warm days, and vibrant landscapes.
 Rhododendrons bloom at lower altitudes, and pine forests add a fresh, calming scent.
 Nights and mornings at higher elevations can be chilly.

-Autumn is another excellent season with stable weather, mild temperatures, and excellent mountain views.
+- Autumn (September to November): Autumn is another excellent season with stable weather, mild temperatures, and excellent mountain views.
 After the monsoon ends in early September, the skies clear, the air is fresh, and golden landscapes contrast beautifully with the blue sky.

 Meals on the Trek